Centre should also reduce tax on fuel to provide relief to people: Ajit Pawar | Politics

 Amid a demand that states need to reduce tax considering the rise in petrol, diesel prices, Maharashtra Deputy Chief Minister Ajit Pawar on Thursday said the Centre, too, should bring down tax to provide a relief to people.

-Speaking to media persons here, Pawar noted that the Centre's tax is higher than the states.
+Speaking to media persons here, Pawar noted that the Centre's tax is higher than that of states.

+Pawar, who is the state Finance Minister, made the comment while replying to a question whether the Maha Vikas Aghadi (MVA) government was thinking about reducing tax on fuel in line with some other states which have done so.

 Meanwhile, Marathi actress Asawari Joshi joined the NCP in the presence of the deputy chief minister here on Thursday.